40 Hawaii island police sergeants to carry body-worn cameras

 The Hawaii Police Department is outfitting 40 patrol sergeants with body-worn cameras in districts around the island, according to a news release.

-Starting Thursday, the patrol sergeants will be wearing the Axon Body 2, the same camera used by patrol officers since the department began the program on Nov.
+Starting Thursday, the patrol sergeants will wear the Axon Body 2, the same camera used by patrol officers since the department began the program on Nov.
 9, 2020.
-The 40 new cameras will not exceed what the department has already budgeted for the program, according to police.
+The 40 new cameras will not exceed what the department already has budgeted for the program, according to police.

 “The Hawaii Police Department uses body cameras as a means by which real-time evidence and activity can be captured in an environment that cannot be duplicated again.
 It is vital to the law enforcement objective that real-time video evidence be captured and utilized in police activities and body cameras are an acceptable means to attain this goal,” according to a statement from Hawaii police.